 CMC knows that student success requires resources beyond tuition and fees.
 In pursuit of our commitment to provide the entire range of transformative experiences to each and every student, CMC aims to level the playing field for students whose families have fewer resources.
 Thanks to the Kravis Opportunity Fund, CMC is proud to offer first-year students already receiving need-based financial aid, an extra benefit with the Kravis Opportunity Fund.

 The Kravis Opportunity Fund was established in 2018 by a $25 million gift from Henry Kravis ’67.
 The Fund ensures a CMC experience both in and beyond the classroom and through multiple gateways of support.
 All Kravis Opportunity Fund students qualify for summer experience funding of up to $5,000 between their first and second year, and additional funding is available for those in need of summer savings.
 Please refer to their website for the most up-to-date Sponsored Internships & Experiences (SIE) Program information.
 Additional funding is available for those in need of summer savings.
 Those with the most substantial need may also receive a start-up grant of $2,000 to help cover expenses during the transition to college.
 The Kravis Opportunity Fund also provides a travel stipend to bring a parent or family member to campus for Family Weekend in February.
 Some students may also qualify for help with CMC student health insurance costs, and all eligible students may request financial support for unexpected emergencies that may arise during the school year.

 The Scholar Community Program

 Many admitted students have the opportunity to join a Scholar Community, one of 9 individual experiential learning programs created to support students with shared interests and backgrounds in a variety of disciplines and fields.

-Today, nearly 10 percent of our first-year classes participate in our Scholar Communities, taking advantage of a variety of campus-wide opportunities and programs in science, global affairs, leadership, public policy, and beyond.
+Today, over 15 percent of our first-year classes participate in our Scholar Communities, taking advantage of a variety of campus-wide opportunities and programs in science, global affairs, leadership, public policy, and beyond.
 Scholar Community students receive a range of benefits and support in and out of the classroom.